kelber/Angular-Cookbook/angular2-materialize/README.md

 ##### app.module.ts
-import and declare MaterializeModule in the @NgModule
+Import and declare MaterializeModule in the @NgModule

 ```js